youtype/boto3_stubs_docs/mypy_boto3_iam/client.md

 ### create_user

-Creates a new IAM user for your AWS account.
+Creates a new IAM user for your account.

 Type annotations for `boto3.client("iam").create_user` method.